LennaHammer/English/EVP/out/words_preposition.md

 ## 342. out of ## preposition
 /ˈɑʊt̬.əv/ BECAUSE OF
 [B2]used to show the reason why someone does something
-- I took the job out of necessity because we had no money left.
+- I took the job out of `necessity` because we had no money left.
-- She volunteered out of a sense of duty.
+- She volunteered out of `a sense of` duty.
-- I only went there out of curiosity.
+- I only went there out of `curiosity`.

 ## 343. out of ## preposition
 /ˈɑʊt̬.əv/ be out of sth